Install Free

 C and C++ analysis

-The use of Connected Mode with SonarCloud or a SonarQube commercial edition is required to analyze C and C++ code in SonarLint for Eclipse.
-In addition, SonarLint requires a C/C++ Development Tool (CDT); you can check the Eclipse Embedded CDT documentation for more details.
+The use of connected mode with SonarCloud or a SonarQube Server is required to analyze C and C++ code in SonarQube for Eclipse.
+In addition, SonarQube for Eclipse requires a C/C++ Development Tool (CDT); you can check the Eclipse Embedded CDT documentation for more details.

 COBOL

 COBOL analysis requires a COBOL IDE based on the Eclipse platform such as the IBM IDz or BMC IDEs.
-Note that recent versions of SonarLint and our analyzers require a JRE 11+ in order to run, and IBM IDz only supports JRE 11 starting from version 16.
+Note that recent versions of SonarQube for Eclipse and our analyzers require a JRE 11+ in order to run, and IBM IDz only supports JRE 11 starting from version 16.

 Java and JSP